pjungwir/db_leftovers/README.md

 * `:using` Lets you specify what kind of index to create.
 Default is `btree`, but if you're on Postgres you might also want `gist`, `gin`, or `hash`.

+* `:function` Lets you specify an expression rather than a list of columns.
+If you give this option, you should pass an empty list of column names.
+Alternately, you can pass a string as the column name (rather than a symbol), and db\_leftovers will interpret it as a function.

 #### Examples

     index :books, :author_id
     index :books, [:publisher_id, :published_at]
     index :books, :isbn, :unique => true
+    index :authors, [], function: 'lower(name)'
+    index :authors, 'lower(name)'

 ### foreign\_key(from\_table, [from\_column], to\_table, [to\_column], [opts])